cemu-project/Cemu/BUILD.md

 ## macOS

 To compile Cemu, a recent enough compiler and STL with C++20 support is required!
-LLVM 13 and below, built in LLVM, and Xcode LLVM don't support the C++20 feature set required.
-The OpenGL graphics API isn't support on macOS, Vulkan must be used.
-Additionally Vulkan must be used through the Molten-VK compatibility layer
+LLVM 13 and below don't support the C++20 feature set required, so either install LLVM from Homebrew or make sure that you have a recent enough version of Xcode.
+Xcode 15 is known to work.
+The OpenGL graphics API isn't supported on macOS, so Vulkan must be used through the Molten-VK compatibility layer.

+### Installing brew

+1. `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+2. Set up the Homebrew shell environment:
+   1. **On an Intel Mac:** `eval "$(/usr/local/Homebrew/bin/brew shellenv)"`
+   2. **On an Apple Silicon Mac:** eval `"$(/opt/homebrew/bin/brew shellenv)"`

+### Installing Tool Dependencies

+The native versions of these can be used regardless of what type of Mac you have.

+`brew install git cmake ninja nasm automake libtool`

+### Installing Library Dependencies

-### On Apple Silicon Macs, Rosetta 2 and the x86_64 version of Homebrew must be used
+**On Apple Silicon Macs, Rosetta 2 and the x86_64 version of Homebrew must be used to install these dependencies:**

-You can skip this section if you have an Intel Mac.
-Every time you compile, you need to perform steps 2.

 1. `softwareupdate --install-rosetta` # Install Rosetta 2 if you don't have it.
 This only has to be done once
 2. `arch -x86_64 zsh` # run an x64 shell

-### Installing brew

-1. `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+3. `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-2. `eval "$(/usr/local/Homebrew/bin/brew shellenv)"` # set x86_64 brew env
+4. `eval "$(/usr/local/Homebrew/bin/brew shellenv)"`

-### Installing Dependencies
+Then install the dependencies:

-`brew install boost git cmake llvm ninja nasm molten-vk automake libtool`
+`brew install boost molten-vk`

-### Build Cemu using CMake and Clang
+### Build Cemu using CMake

 1. `git clone --recursive https://github.com/cemu-project/Cemu`
 2. `cd Cemu`
-3. `cmake -S . -B build -DCMAKE_BUILD_TYPE=release -DCMAKE_C_COMPILER=/usr/local/opt/llvm/bin/clang -DCMAKE_CXX_COMPILER=/usr/local/opt/llvm/bin/clang++ -G Ninja`
+3. `cmake -S . -B build -DCMAKE_BUILD_TYPE=release -DCMAKE_OSX_ARCHITECTURES=x86_64 -G Ninja`
 4. `cmake --build build`
 5. You should now have a Cemu executable file in the /bin folder, which you can run using `./bin/Cemu_release`.